-- want exposure to US equity markets - have a high risk tolerance and can bear losses
+- want exposure to US equity markets - · have a high risk tolerance and can bear losses

-Every day that the New York Stock Exchange and banks in Luxembourg are open for business.
+Business Day Every day that the New York Stock Exchange and banks in Luxembourg are open for business.

-All Share Classes, unless otherwise stated: 4:00 PM EST; RMB hedged Share Classes: 1:00 PM CET; HKD denominated (except AD HKD) and other currency hedged Share Classes: 6:00 PM CET.
+Cut-Off Time(s) All Share Classes, unless otherwise stated: 4:00 PM EST; RMB hedged Share Classes: 1:00 PM CET; HKD denominated (except AD HKD) and other currency hedged Share Classes: 6:00 PM CET.